PyShaman/API-Testing-for-Fun-and-Profit/README.md

 _2. Installing required packages and tools_

-After cloning [API Testing for Fun and Profit](https://github.com/PyShaman/migo_money.git) repository locally user should enter migo_money folder and create separate virtual environment for this project by using following command:
+After cloning [API Testing for Fun and Profit](https://github.com/PyShaman/API-Testing-for-Fun-and-Profit.git) repository locally user should enter repository folder and create separate virtual environment for this project by using following command:
 ```
 $ python -m venv venv
 ```